Tiny Nutrition Habits for Big Health Gains

 • Swap juice or soda for sparkling water or herbal tea.

-• Save fruit for dessert to avoid sugar spikes.
+• Enjoy fruit after meals to blunt sugar spikes.

 4. Sneak in More Vegetables